RasyadiAbdoellah/tic-tac-toe-project/README.md

 - third phase: user interface and interacting with the board
 - fourth phase: UI polish, testing, rolling deployment

-After looking at the example schedule, I chose to closely follow that instead.
-Below is the schedule I followed.
+After looking at the example schedule, I modified my plan to match.
+Below is the plan I followed.

 ##### Planning
 1. User Stories